Appiah/socialinvites.github.io/android_core.md

 You can access these fields or change their values by using the following methods:

-- `getApplicationKey()` - returns the value of the application key
+- `getApplicationKey()` - returns the application key value
 - `setApplicationKey(String applicationKey)` - sets the application key value
-- `getSecretKey()` - returns the value of secret key
+- `getSecretKey()` - returns the secret key value
 - `setSecretKey(String secretKey)` - sets the secret key value

 ### InfobipAccountCredentials ###

 The *InfobipAccountCredentials* class contains information about your Infobip account: your username and your password.
-This class can be instantiated by using the default constructor or the constructor with parameters: **Infobip username** (type: String) and **Infobip password** (type: String).
+This class can be instantiated by using the default constructor or constructor with parameters: **Infobip username** (type: String) and **Infobip password** (type: String).

 Usage example: